 Cut off the pointy end of a strawberry so that the berry can stand up on its own.

 Hull the strawberry.
 Then cut a hole in the top of the berry to hold the filling, being careful not to cut all the way through to the bottom.
 Repeat with the remaining strawberries.

-In a medium mixing bowl, combine the cream cheese, powdered sugar, heavy cream, lemon juice, and vanilla extract.
+In a medium mixing bowl, combine the cream cheese, confectioners' sugar, heavy cream, lemon juice, and vanilla extract.
 Beat with a hand mixer until well mixed and creamy.

 In a small bowl, combine the graham cracker crumbs, melted butter, and sugar.
 Mix to combine.

-Add the cheesecake filling to a piping bag and pipe it into the center of each strawberry.
-If you don’t have a piping bag you can fill a ziplock bag and cut off a corner and use that instead.
-You can also fill with a small spoon if needed.
+Spoon the cheesecake filling into a piping bag and pipe it into the center of each strawberry.
+If you don’t have a piping bag you can use a zip-close bag and cut off a corner; you can also fill the berries with a small spoon if needed.

 Top with a dollop of whipped cream, if using.
 Sprinkle the top of each strawberry with the graham cracker crumbs.
-Chill, covered, in the refrigerator for 30 minutes to allow the cream cheese filling to firm up a bit, or up to 24 hours.
+Chill, covered, in the refrigerator for 30 minutes (or up to 24 hours) to allow the cream cheese filling to firm up a bit.

 - Be careful not to cut the hole all the way down to the bottom of the strawberry or the filling will leak out.